3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

 ## Login to Heroku

-`heroku login` command will ask us to open a browser using pressing any key, then you can easily login in browser and the terminal will automatically catch it.
+`heroku login` command will ask us to open a browser using pressing any key.
+Then you can login in browser and the terminal will catch it.
 Isn't it cool!

 ```bash
 $ heroku login